Become a Volunteer

 Do you know someone who will be 100 years of age or older this year?
 The DHS Division of Aging Services needs your help to identify and recognize Georgia's centenarians.

-To request a certificate of recognition and lapel pin for the centenarian in your life, please follow the 2 steps below:
+To request a certificate of recognition and lapel pin for the centenarian in your life, please follow the link below:

 The following programs and services receive federal and state funding through a contract between the Southern Georgia Regional Commission and the Department of Human Services Division of Aging Services.
 While some services are provided by AAA staff, most programs are sub-contracted to cities, counties, and other organizations that contribute local monies to provide services directly in their communities.